OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

 Example: The system might flag a vehicle going the wrong way on a one-way street as an anomaly.
 It's not just an outlier; it's an anomaly that indicates a potentially dangerous situation.

+An example of how to implement this is _activation Analysis_: Examining the activations of different layers in a neural network can reveal unusual patterns (anomalies) when processing an adversarial input.
+These anomalies can be used as a signal to detect potential attacks.

 **Open Set Recognition (OSR)** - a way to perform Anomaly Detection):
 Classifying known classes while identifying and rejecting unknown classes during testing.
 OSR is a way to perform anomaly detection, as it involves recognizing when an instance does not belong to any of the learned categories.
 This recognition makes use of the decision boundaries of the model.